PeterWalchhofer/Telescrape/README.md

 # Telegram Scraper

-This is Telegram scraper designed to help journalists collect telegram messages.
-It was originally build for this [story](https://www.addendum.org/news/telegram-netzwerk-sellner/).
+This Telegram scraper collects telegram messages, comments (comments.bot/comments.app) and media files.
+It was originally build for this [story](https://www.addendum.org/news/telegram-netzwerk-sellner/) on behalf of [Addendum](https://addendum.org).
 ## Setup

 ### Requirements:
-- Google Chrome
+- Google Chrome (However, in theory you could als use Firefox when installing the necessary driver manually )
 - Python 3
 - Telegram Account (Phone Number)
-- A lot of storage if downloading media.
+- A lot of storage if downloading media
 - Time - arround 3000msg and comments/ per Minute.

 ### Getting Started

 1. Install dependencies `make install`
-2. Create your own `channel.csv` as explained in
+2. Create your own `channel.csv` as explained in the next section
 3. Put the phone-number of the linked telegram account int the `config.yaml`
-4. Get your Api Keys [here](https://my.telegram.org/auth?to=apps) an put the im the `config.yaml`.
+4. Get your API-key [here](https://my.telegram.org/auth?to=apps) an put them inside the `config.yaml`.
 5. `sh scrape.sh` to start the scraper
 6. The outputs will be stored in the `/output` directory.